gpbl/react-day-picker/docs/Basic.md

 }
 ```

-Somewhere your CSS must set the appearance for the selected day, but first you need to tell the day picker which days have been selected.
+Somewhere your CSS must set the appearance for the selected day, but first you need to tell the Day Picker which days have been selected.

 The `selectedDays` prop is a function that checks whether a day should get the `selected` CSS modifier: